Many dog owners enjoy dressing their pets in sweaters, coats and scarves, but canine winter gear is often more than a fashion statement.

-If your dog isn't comfortable wearing booties, you can massage petroleum jelly or a pet-friendly paw wax into his paw pads before going outside.
+If your dog isn't comfortable wearing booties or leggings, you can massage petroleum jelly or a pet-friendly paw wax into his paw pads before going outside.

 "After each walk, wash and dry your pet's feet to remove ice, salt and chemicals, and check for cracks in paw pads or redness between the toes," Murray said.

 Of course, owning a coat or booties won't do any good if your dog refuses to wear them.
 If you live in a cold climate, start training your dog to tolerate the items from an early age.
 Also, reward your dog with a treat or a favorite toy when he wears the items.